-Owners should also be aware that under the law, not only lead violations, but also any repairs or renovations that are performed in dwelling units with children under age 6 must be undertaken by trained workers and followed by lead-contaminated dust clearance tests upon completion.
-Any such work performed after August 2, 2004 is subject to the requirements under Local Law #1.
-For information on types of training and certified training providers, go to the Web site of the US Environmental Protection Agency at www.epa.gov/lead
+Owners should also be aware that under the law, not only lead violations, but also any repairs or renovations that are performed in dwelling units with children under age six must be undertaken by trained workers and followed by lead-contaminated dust clearance tests upon completion.
+Any such work performed after August 2, 2004 is subject to the requirements under Local Law 1.
+For information on types of training and certified training providers, go to the Website of the US Environmental Protection Agency at www.epa.gov/lead

 Environmental Protection Agency (EPA) Lead-Based Paint Renovation, Repair Program Rule

 The EPA has issued rules to protect against lead-based paint hazards that can occur during renovations, repair and painting activities.
 These rules apply in New York City and are in addition to the repair and renovation requirements of Local Law 1.
 The rules require certain workers to be trained and renovation firms to be EPA-certified to perform certain work in pre-1978 target housing.
 The effective date of the rules is April 22, 2010.
 For more information on the EPA renovation rules, and for a list of training providers, go to the EPA website www.epa.gov/lead

 Funding Available to Owners to Treat Lead-based Paint Hazards

 - HPD's rules permit the use of encapsulants that have been approved by the New York State Department of Health.
 For complete details and the most current updates Please click here to access the New York State Department of Health.